 Box Hill Cemetery was enlarged on two occasions in subsequent years.
 A small adjoining section, still referred to as the “New Survey”, was gazetted in 1886, following the extension of the railway line from Box Hill to Lilydale.
 In 1935 a further adjoining area of twelve acres was purchased by the Box Hill Council to bring the cemetery to its present size of 30.8 acres (≈12.5 hectares).
 Part of this area included the police paddock.

 From 1875 until 1973, the main entrance to the cemetery was from Whitehorse Road by way of an attractive avenue.
 The fine entrance gates and pillars to this approach still stand today, but they are no longer part of the cemetery.
 The present entrance from Middleborough Road was established in 1973 to eliminate the need for funeral traffic to cross the railway line and the Whitehorse Road entrance avenue was passed over to the then City of Box Hill in 1979.

 Two notable features within the cemetery are the commemorative arch built in 1922 to mark the 50th anniversary of the cemetery; and the columbarium built in 1929 as a repository for cremated remains.
 Designed by architects Rodney Alsop and A. Bramwell Smith and built by T. F. Crabbe, this building is in the form of a Greek cross; it has a Spanish-tiled gable roof and octagonal tower with a copper dome.
 While the exterior appearance has a distinctive Mediterranean flavour, the proportions of the exterior are Byzantine.
 This building is now included on the register of Heritage Victoria.

 Another interesting item is the large iron bell hanging over the entrance to the current office.
 Cast in Manchester, England in 1886, the bell originally served the Box Hill Fire Brigade at its previous Watts Street premises where it was used to call-out volunteer fire-fighters to emergencies over many years.
-In 1927, the Brigades Board presented the bell to the Box Hill Cemetery where it is rung each evening around 5:00 pm as a signal to cemetery visitors that the gates are soon to close.
+In 1927, the Brigades Board presented the bell to the Box Hill Cemetery.